AKSW/sante/readme.md

 SANTé covers different aspects of search engines such as indexing, ranking as well as interaction.
 You can use SANTé via command line or via SANTé Web Interface (smile).

-Following we discuss some of the basic functionalities to help you to instatiate your own SANTé instance in few steps.
+Following we discuss some of the basic functionalities to help you to instantiate your own SANTé instance in few steps.

 - [Showcases](https://github.com/AKSW/sante/blob/master/readme.md#showcases)
 - [SANTé in 5 minutes](https://github.com/AKSW/sante/blob/master/readme.md#sant%C3%A9-in-5-minutes)